Many feared dead after Florida beachfront condo collapses

 “I couldn’t walk out past my doorway,” said Cohen, the former vice mayor of Surfside.
 “A gaping hole of rubble.”

-Surfside City Commissioner Eliana Salzhauer told Miami television station WPLG that the building’s county-mandated 40-year recertification process was ongoing.
+Surfside City Commissioner Eliana Salzhauer told WPLG that the building’s county-mandated 40-year recertification process was ongoing.
 Salzhauer said the process was believed to be proceeding without difficulty.
 A building inspector was on-site Wednesday.

 “I want to know why this happened,” Salzhauer said.
 “That’s really the only question. ...
 And can it happen again?
 Are any other of our buildings in town in jeopardy?”